 Departing from Okutama Station (奥多摩駅), I followed the 10km Mukashi-michi (むかしみち) trail (meaning “old road”) heading towards Lake Okutama (奥多摩湖).
 The path is paved most of the way and is fairly easy-going with only a couple of steep sections at the beginning and end.

-Walking downhill away from the station, you reach a crossroads with an information center on the left where you can pickup a free route map.
+Walking downhill away from the station, you reach a crossroads with an information centre on the left where you can pick up a free route map.
 To reach the trailhead be sure to cross the bridge running parallel to the Tama River (not over it).

 At various spots the view opens up, providing beautiful views over the valley and the river below.

 The trail passes a number of old pastoral villages.
-Before the main road was built in 1945 there were many more tea houses and lodges along the route to accommodate travellers.
+Before the main road was built in 1945 there were many more tea houses and lodges to accommodate travellers.
 I especially liked this house with its neat piles of logs.